President Trump Set to Visit a Traumatized, Divided Las Vegas

 He will find a city skeptical about any political leader’s ability to offer solutions and real healing.
-The Republican, who narrowly lost the state in the 2016 election to Hillary Clinton, will find some people ready to listen and many convinced that he cannot help.
+The president, who narrowly lost the state in last year's election, will find some people ready to listen and many convinced that he cannot help.

-The skepticism mounted for some a day earlier, when Trump’s remarks about the devastating hurricane that ripped through Puerto Rico seemed to minimize the damage there.
+The skepticism mounted for some on Tuesday, when Trump’s remarks in Puerto Rico about the devastating hurricane that ripped through the island seemed to minimize the damage there.

 “His job is to bring people together however he can do it,” said LeBlanc, a musician, pausing during a dinner with two friends at a deli near the University of Nevada, Las Vegas.
 “But he just doesn’t seem to grasp that concept.”

-LeBlanc’s companions — Sabrina Franks and Lynn Frankenberger — made it clear they also were not fans of Trump’s, but said they thought it was important to give him a chance to bring people together.
+LeBlanc’s companions — Sabrina Fricks and Lynn Frankenberger — made it clear they also were not fans of Trump, but said they thought it was important to give him a chance to bring people together.

-Frankenberger, a lay minister at a church in Las Vegas, said she had been impressed by a young man who spoke at a prayer vigil for the 58 people shot to death by Stephen Paddock, as they attended a country music conference just off Las Vegas Boulevard.
+Frankenberger, a lay minister at a church in Las Vegas, said she had been impressed by a young man who spoke at a prayer vigil for the 58 people who were killed at a country music festival just off Las Vegas Boulevard.

 “‘We are the United States of America, not the divided States of America,’ is what he said,” recalled Frankenberger.
 “I am just going to trust that [Trump] can mend some hearts and help heal some of the division and some of that pain that’s here.”

-In a visit to Las Vegas nine days before last fall’s election, Trump torched Clinton for “criminal” behavior and gloated over the sexting emails of Anthony Weiner, the former Democratic congressman and estranged husband of a top Clinton aide.
+In a visit to Las Vegas nine days before last fall’s election, Trump torched his Democratic opponent, Hillary Clinton, for “criminal” behavior and gloated over the sexting emails of Anthony Weiner, the former Democratic congressman and estranged husband of a top Clinton aide.

-Trump was blown out in Clark County, the Nevada population Center that includes Las Vegas — a deficit so large that Clinton managed to squeeze out a 47.9 percent to 45.5 percent victory in the state.
+Trump was blown out in Clark County, Nevada's population center that includes Las Vegas, by a deficit so large that Clinton managed to squeeze out a 47.9 percent to 45.5 percent victory in the state.

 Related: 'Premature' To Talk Gun Control, White House Says

-The president indicated on Tuesday that he might be open to reopening a discussion on the topic of gun control.
+The president indicated on Tuesday that he might be open to reopening a discussion on the topic of gun control, a volatile issue in Nevada.

 “We’ll be talking about gun laws as time goes by,” he told reporters.
-But it seemed unlikely that time would come today, so shortly after the terrible attack here, which injured more than 500 people.
+But it seemed unlikely that time would come during his visit Wednesday, so shortly after the attack here, which injured more than 500 people.

-Some Las Vegans said they think Trump’s visit can do some good.
+Some Las Vegans said they thought Trump’s visit could do some good.

 “I think he loves America and has tried to get something done.
-He really has,” said Bobbie Dugan, a bell desk worker on the Vegas Strip.
+He really has,” said Bobbie Dugan, a bell-desk worker on the Vegas Strip.
 “He just hasn’t been given a chance.”
-The Trump voter said she expected Trump to strike the right tone, though she acknowledged: “You never know what he is going to say.”
+A Trump voter, Dugan said she expected Trump to strike the right tone, though she acknowledged, “You never know what he is going to say.”

 Marcus Moreland, a Democrat and restaurant deliveryman, said he did not vote for Trump but also believes his visit is important.
 “He can tell people to keep striving and to keep up what they do every day,” Moreland said.

-In a small, random sample of locals, though, most remained to be persuaded of the president’s goodwill.
-Abraham Covarrubias said of the shooting: “It’s our hometown.
+In a small, random sample of local residents, though, most remained to be persuaded of the president’s goodwill.
+Abraham Covarrubias, 25, said of the shooting: “It’s our hometown.
 It hurt mentally, physically and emotionally.”

-Note: CORRECTION (Oct.
-4, 2017, 1:30 p.m.): An earlier version of this article misstated the surname of a companion of Robby LeBlanc.
-She is Sabrina Fricks, not Franks.